temporalio/documentation/docs-src/concepts/what-is-a-search-attribute.md

 <!-- TODO - [How to configure Search Attribute value size limit](#) -->

-- Total Search Attribute size: 40 KB
+- The maximum total Search Attribute size is 40 KB.

 <!-- TODO - [How to configure total Search Attribute size limite](#) -->